The call will be open on 1 January 2018 – 31 January 2018 at 17.00

 Implementation of the returning researcher project should commence within one year after the decision to grant the application, unless a different agreement has been negotiated with good reason.
 The grant period will commence on the date specified in the grant agreement.

 In the case of the grant for researchers returning to Estonia, final recipients include R&D institutions, companies and higher education institutions hiring researchers who have completed their post-doctoral research abroad or have conducted research at a comparable level.
-The returning researcher should work at Estonian host institution with at least 0,75 work load.
+The returning researcher has to work for the host institution during the project and with the place of

 The next call for applications will be opened at the beginning of the 2018.
 The application instructions and application form will be published on the day of the announcement of the call for proposals at the latest.
 Applications can be submitted via Estonian Research Portal ETIS.
 In order to fill in the application in ETIS one needs to create a personal account.
 This can be done by contacting the host institution.
 Application is successfully submitted when it is confirmed by the host institution.